milistu/anthropic-parallel-calling/README.md

 - `max_tokens_per_minute`: Target tokens per minute (default: 16,000).
 - `max_attempts`: Number of retries for failed requests (default: 5).
 - `logging_level`: Logging verbosity (default: INFO).
+    - "ERROR" or 40: Logs when requests fail after all retries
+    - "WARNING" or 30: Logs when requests hit rate limits or other errors
+    - "SUCCESS" or 25: Logs successful operations (Loguru-specific level)
+    - "INFO" or 20: Logs when requests start and the status at finish
+    - "DEBUG" or 10: Logs various things as the loop runs to see when they occur
+    - "TRACE" or 5: Logs very detailed information for debugging
 - `use_caching`: Enable caching for repeated content (optional).

 ## Contributing